Scarface appears in an aspect ratio of approximately 2.35:1 on this 4K UHD Disc. The image provided a largely appealing presentation.

 With its Miami setting, much of the flick took place in bright-lit exteriors, and those tended to look pretty terrific.
 They boasted lively, dynamic colors and delivered the best clarity.
-Interiors were less exciting, but they still showed appropriate hues, and the disc’s HDR added vivacity to all the colors.
+Interiors were less exciting, but they still showed appropriate hues.

 Blacks were fine, with good density, and low-light elements came across fairly well.
-HDR brought stronger contrast and whites to the package.
 The transfer worked well.

-Downcoverted to DTS-HD MA 7.1, I thought the DTS X soundtrack of Scarface also had its ups and downs.
+I thought the DTS-HD MA 7.1 soundtrack of Scarface also had its ups and downs.
 The biggest weakness came from the quality of the audio, as speech could be iffy.